cyberark/conjur-bitbucket-pipe/README.md

 ## Support

 Please open an issue in this repository for any questions or issues you may have.
 For general support, please visit the [CyberArk Commons](https://discuss.cyberarkcommons.org/) forum.

+Note: Only the [GitHub repository](http://github.com/cyberark/conjur-bitbucket-pipe) is actively monitored.
+Issues opened in the mirrored repository on [Bitbucket](https://bitbucket.org/cyberark-conjur/conjur-bitbucket-pipe/) will not be addressed.

 ## License